tkdlek11112/TIL/Unity_Lolguelike_devlog.md

   - more enemy
   - items

+## 2019.09.11 Wed
+I just started to add some effects in my game.
+My game is based on pixel art(dot img), effects also are made by pixel, Imo.
+I try to make particle system for normal hit effect.
+It's my first time make an effect.
+I learn make it from youtube, actualy it's not what I wanna, but I can change it for me.

 ## 2019.09.06 Fri
 with more and more sources, I need some document that import whole thing about game.
 It define skills, champs, systems, enemies and so on. like planning document.
 If not, I forgot everything what should I do.
 Today, I will fix the way display skill cooltime.
 At first, when skill is on cooltime, skill image is to be blur.
 It notice player it is not ready.
 And next, I show up skill use count on skill icon image.
 Riven can use her broken wings 3 times, so we need to show how many time we use and remain.